faustotnc/BlueBerryMath/README.md

 ## Features

-- **Documentation**:  Access to amazing documentation to understand all about MathBerryMath .
+- **Documentation**:  Access to amazing documentation to understand all about BlueBerryMath.

-- **Integration**:  MathBerryMath offer many programming language implementations, some of them are Java, TypeScript and Python.
+- **Integration**:  BlueBerryMath offer many programming language implementations, some of which include Java, TypeScript and Python.